 - A variety of textures also adds depth and interest.
 Pillows, rugs, drapes, and throws are common ways to add texture.
 Mixing materials will also create interest: Marble, wood, and metal can "ground" a space, while glass, breezy fabrics, and wicker create a breezy feel.

 As you begin the active arrangement of furniture and accessories in a room, keep these ideas in mind:

 - Remember traffic flow; most traffic areas require at least two feet of open space.

 - Arrange furniture first before hanging pictures or mirrors.

 - Arrange major pieces of furniture first, then smaller items such as end tables, chairs, and plant stands.

 - Leave enough room for doors and drawers to be opened.

-- Think about lighting and how light will work in the room; lights are easy to move, however, this should be done before hanging mirrors and pictures.
+- Think about lighting and how light will work in the room; lamps are easy to move.
+However, this should be done before hanging mirrors and pictures.

-- If placing a TV in a room, remember the distance required between the screen and the viewer; for instance, most sofas or beds should be at least eight feet away from a standard television screen.
+- If placing a TV in a room, remember the distance required between the screen and the viewer.
+Most sofas or beds should be at least eight feet away from a standard television screen.